-Many people when they hear the word Nepal, think of Mount Everest.
+When most people hear the word Nepal, they think of Mount Everest.
 Fair enough of course, as tourists flock to the country to sample the unparalleled adventures of trekking through the Himalayas.

-In a two-week journey to the west of Nepal in the Pokhara we found a total different trekking experience.
-Tranquillity.
+But during a two-week journey to the west of Nepal, in Pokhara, we found a totally different trekking experience.
+A tranquil one at that.

 I mean it’s true, we did trek… but let me elaborate.
 We trekked to the local spa nestled along the perimeter of Phewa Lake for a daily massage totalling AUD$20.
 We trekked from our hotel down the main street to grab some breakfast and watch the cars, locals, buses and cows go by.